 named it ‘The Saving Light’.
 At the time I had wondered at this since the

 poem does not in any way deal with ‘light’ in its content.
-I also note that I
+I also note that I had

-was the third occasion of seeking that met with success.
+the third occasion of seeking that met with success.

 I subsequently met a person in Konya who, though we had no common

-language, often sought me out and introduced me to friends etc. I wondered a
+language, often sought me out and introduced me to friends etc. I wondered

-little at this but made nothing of it.
+a little at this but made nothing of it.
 Then one day with the help of someone

-interpreting, it was made clear that Nuri Baba had said openly to them, before
+interpreting, it was made clear that Nuri Baba had said openly to them,

-that name had appeared in the Dergah.
+else of that name had appeared in the Dergah.

 I will add further that in the telephone call that prompted this article, the